 The Diomede remains a concept, there are several elements that need to be clarified.
 There is a market for light sports aircraft and the Diomede could become part of it.
 The barrier to entry is great but creating a working prototype would not cost that much.
 Will powersports enthusiast be able one day ride to ride in the sky?
 That’s the idea behind the Diomede concept

-The Diomede concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Diomede concept was imagined in September 2016 by Charles Bombardier and designed by Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 Ashish currently works as a freelance vehicle designer at the Indian Institute of Science.
 He also created the Drone Tower Concept the Mozeca urban commuting driverless motorcycle.